Funny story about how THESE eggs came about. What’s also funny is how your brain thinks as a blogger/recipe developer…

 A commercial for Rice Krispies came on for these cute little rice krispy treats with little candies hidden inside.

 Right away I thought – chocolate easter eggs!
-Hollow ones, then you can stuff candy, money, or whatever you want in them.
+Hollow ones to stuff candy, money, or whatever you want in them.

-No wait, money is dirty, that might be gross.
+No wait, money is dirty, that might be a little gross.

-Apparently Kristan over at Confessions of a Cookbook Queen (who happens to be hosting a giveaway for 3 cases of Candiquik, act fast – ends April 2!!!) and I are on the same wavelength about what to do with our egg molds.
+Apparently Kristan over at Confessions of a Cookbook Queen and I are on the same wavelength about what to do with our egg molds.
 Dang, I thought I had somethin’.
 Who am I kidding, they’ve proably been done a few

 But they’re cute, so here ya go:

-2. Spoon a small amount of coating into each of the silicon molds; push the coating up the sides of the mold with the back of your spoon.
+- Spoon a small amount of coating into each of the silicone molds; push the coating up the sides of the mold with the back of your spoon.
 Bring the coating almost to the top of the cup, but not over the edge.
 Repeat with all remaining mold cavities; let dry (you can place in the refrigerator to speed up the drying process).

-3. Once completely set, carefully peel the silicon baking mold away from the CandiQuik coating and ‘pop’ out the chocolate eggs.
+- Once completely set, carefully peel the silicone baking mold away from the CandiQuik coating and ‘pop’ out the chocolate eggs.